 As many experts repeatedly tell us, it is best to keep your sentences short and your paragraphs shorter if you want to maintain the attention of your readers and have them read until the end of your copy.

 Furthermore, you’re going to want to keep an eye on the word count of your entire email copy if you actually want the customer to get to the CTA at the end of it, especially if you haven’t added enough images and/or bullet points.

-Making each word count is crucial for an effective email marketing strategy, mostly because you can only hold the recipient’s attention for so long, and because many who open your emails will only give you one shot at convincing them to do it again.
+Making each word count is crucial for an effective email marketing strategy, mostly because you can only hold the recipient’s attention for so long.
+Also, many who open your emails will only give you one shot at convincing them to do it again.
 Be smart, say what you need in fewer words without dropping the quality of your message, and you will have your customers gripping their seats as they read your emails.

 5. Think Like a Salesperson – But Don’t Speak Like One

 We recommended earlier that you avoided being impersonal, and we have to reinforce that – treating people like you’re a cashier standing behind a cash register isn’t the best strategy when selling to them, especially when you’re speaking to them within the intimacy of their email inbox.

 When you’re addressing your recipient, make it personal!
 Address them as “you”, don’t pitch hard at them like you’re offering them an insurance policy, and certainly don’t talk like you’re not a human being.